Estimate the effective number of tests.

 a \(k \times k\) symmetric matrix that reflects the correlation structure among the tests.

-optional vector to directly supply the eigenvalues to the function (instead of computing them from the matrix given via R
+optional vector to directly supply the eigenvalues to the function (instead of computing them from the matrix given via R).

 other arguments.

-argument).
+The function estimates the effective number of tests based on one of five different methods.
+All methods except the one by Chen and Liu (2011) work by extracting the eigenvalues from the \(R\) matrix supplied via the R argument (or from the eigenvalues directly passed via the eigen argument).
 Letting \(\lambda_i\) denote the \(i\)th eigenvalue of this matrix (with \(i = 1, \ldots, k\)) in decreasing order, the effective number of tests (\(m\)) is estimated as follows.

 Method by Nyholt (2004)